Separating Rank Logic from Polynomial Time: The Arity k Case

-In the $1$-ary case, we translated a tuple $\blurElem \in \blurer$ to an automorphism of the gadget of $t$.
-We now describe the aproach in the $k$-ary case.
-Let $\blurer$ be a blurer for arity $k$ consisting of tuples of length $d$, that is $\blurer$ is a $(k,\pot,a,d)$-blurer for some suitable $\pot$ and $a \in \ZZ_{2^\pot}$.
-We now require that the base graph $G$ is $d$-regular.
-Recall that in Section~\ref{sec:1-ary-case} we blurred the twist between the edges incident to $t$.
-One of these edges was the twisted edge $\set{t,t'}$.
-Because we now have to consider $2k$-tuples, it is not possible to blur the twist around a single vertex.
-Instead, we choose vertices $e_1, \dots, e_d$ and $e_1', \dots, e_d'$, such that $e_1=t$, $e_1' = t'$, and there are simple paths $\spath_i= (z, \dots, e_i, e_i')$ of length at least $2k$ forming a star, i.e.,~the $\spath_i$ are disjoint apart from~$z$ (cf.~Figure~\ref{fig:star}).
-Here we in particular choose~$\spath_1$ to be the path we used to define the tuple-type-preserving map $\fixTwistType$.
-We ensure that such paths exist by requiring that the girth of $G$ is large enough.
-We use the blurer to distribute the twist across the edges $\set{e_i,e_i'}$.
-In the $1$-ary case, an element in a blurer corresponds to an automorphism of the gadget of~$t$, or likewise to a star-isomorphism, where the paths of the star have length~$1$.
-In the $k$-ary case we identify a $\blurElem \in \blurer$ with the star-isomorphism $\phi_\blurElem := \stariso{\blurElem}{\spath_1,\dots,\spath_d}$.
-Again in order to preserve the type of tuples, we only apply $\blurElem$ to tuples $\tupA$ satisfying $\set{e_i,e_i'}\not\subset\orig{\tupA}$ for all $i \in [d]$.
-That is on such a~$\tupA$, the action of~$\blurElem$ could also be defined by an automorphism.
-This turns $\blurElem$ into a ``star-automorphism'' (instead of an automorphism of a single gadget in the $1$-ary case).
-If we only had connected tuples, this approach would be sufficient to construct a similarity matrix (and in particular we could even use easier blurers).
+In the $1$-ary case, we identified a tuple $\blurElem \in \blurrer$ with a local automorphism of the gadget of~$\scenter$.
+We now describe the approach in the $k$-ary case.
+Assume we are given a generalized $(k,\pot,a,d)$-blurrer~$\blurrer$ for arity~$k$ for some suitable~$\pot$,~$a \in \ZZ_{2^\pot}$, and~$d$.
+We now require that the base graph~$G$ is regular of degree~$d$.
+Recall that in Section~\ref{sec:1-ary-case} we blurred the twist between the edges incident to~$\scenter$, of which one was the twisted edge: We used multiple local automorphisms (one for each $\blurElem \in \blurrer$) to distribute the twist among these edges.
+When considering connected $2k$\nobreakdash\nobreakdash-tuples, we want to ensure that the origin of every $2k$\nobreakdash-tuple contains at most one of the edges between which we blur the twist.
+So it is not possible to blur the twist between the incident edges of a single vertex.
+Instead, we will choose vertices $\stip_1, \dots, \stip_d$ and $\primeSub{\stip}{1}, \dots, \primeSub{\stip}{d}$, such that $\stip = \stip_1$, $\stip' = \primeSub{\stip}{1}$, and such that there are simple paths $\spath_i= (\scenter, \dots, \primeSub{\stip}{i}, \stip_i)$ of length at least~$2k$ forming a star, i.e.,~the paths~$\spath_i$ are disjoint apart from~$\scenter$ (cf.~Figure~\ref{fig:star}).
+Here it will be important to choose~$\spath_1$ to be the path we used to define the tuple-type-preserving map~$\fixTwistType$ in the previous paragraph.
+We will ensure that such paths exist by requiring that the girth of~$G$ is large enough.
+We will blur the twist between the edges $\set{\stip_i,\primeSub{\stip}{i}}$.
+In the $1$-ary case, an element in a blurrer corresponded to an automorphism of the gadget of~$\scenter$, or equivalently to a star-isomorphism, where the paths of the star have length~$1$.
+In the $k$-ary case we will identify a $\blurElem \in \blurrer$ with the star-isomorphism $\autoA_\blurElem := \stariso{\blurElem}{\spath_1,\dots,\spath_d}$.
+Again to preserve the type of tuples, we will only apply~$\blurElem$ to tuples~$\tupA$ satisfying $\set{\stip_i,\primeSub{\stip}{i}}\not\subseteq\orig{\tupA}$ for all $i \in [d]$.
+That is, on such a~$\tupA$, the action of~$\blurElem$ could also be defined by an automorphism.
+This turns~$\blurElem$ into a ``star-automorphism''.
+Using a star in combination with the large girth ensures that the tips of the star, the edges $\set{\stip_i,\primeSub{\stip}{i}}$, are sufficiently far apart.
+If we only had to deal with connected tuples, this approach would be sufficient to construct a similarity matrix (and in particular, we could even use easier blurrers).
 However, disconnected tuples complicate matters.